 With so many salons temporarily closed as a result of the COVID-19, maintaining your fresh hairdo may be proving to be more difficult than you originally anticipated.
 In today’s climate, dining out, concerts and trips to the salon seem like a distant memory.
 However, just because you’re stuck at home, doesn’t mean you can’t whip up a five-star meal, jam out in your living room, or touch up your roots (yes, we said roots).
-If you’re looking for salon-style results at home, be sure to follow these expert tips.
-Here’s how to dye your hair at home- the right way.
+If you’re looking for salon-style results at home, be sure to follow these expert tips by our Malibu hair salon, Glamifornia.
+Here we will explain how to dye your hair at home — the right way.

 1. Research, Research, Research.

 If you’ve dyed your hair at home before, you’ve probably messed up at least once.
 And who can blame you?
 The instructions on the box aren’t exactly all-encompassing.
-Most of this is stuff you have to feel out on your own, but before reaching for store-bought dye, be sure to do plenty of research.
-Remember that not all hair dyes are suitable for all hair types and covering your gray roots is a lot easier than transitioning from brunette to strawberry blonde.
+For most of the process, you’ll have to feel out on your own, but before reaching for store-bought dye, be sure to do plenty of research.
+Remember that not all hair dyes are suitable for every hair type, and covering your gray roots is a lot easier than transitioning from brunette to strawberry blonde.
 Even if you’re planning to take matters into your own hands, we still recommend consulting your trusted stylist.
 He or she may be able to make recommendations based on your hair’s needs.
+At our Malibu beauty salon, our stylists will be able to provide you with expert advice regarding what type of dye would best suit your hair type.

 2. Get Clean but Not Too Clean